ishiyeahman/Finding-Shortest-Paths-by-Genetic-Algorithm/README.md

 ## Example

-These are intial generaion, around Hitoyoshi city, Kumamoto pref.
+These are the intial generaion of a path route, around Hitoyoshi city, Kumamoto pref.

-There are various pattern of route to destination from source.
+There are various pattern of path route to destination from source.

 * source : lower left
 * destination : upper right